 Nowadays, I focus mostly on writing and teaching fiction.
 I am an adjunct professor of creative writing at Columbia, and I also teach courses at Catapult in New York City.

 Finally, I love visiting schools and talking to students about my novel, Green, and my journey from working for Obama to writing fiction.
+For a taste of the topics I like to discuss in educational settings, check out my interview with the Book Love Foundation.
 If you’re interested in having me come to your school, get in touch.

 You can email me at firstname.lastname@example.org.